Monosodium phosphate

-Monosodium phosphate (MSP), also known as monobasic sodium phosphate and sodium dihydrogen phosphate, is an inorganic compound of sodium with a dihydrogen phosphate (H2PO4−) anion.
+Monosodium phosphate (MSP), also known as monobasic sodium phosphate and sodium dihydrogen phosphate, is an inorganic compound with the chemical formula NaH2PO4|auto=1.
+It is a sodium salt of phosphoric acid.
+It consists of sodium cations (Na+) and dihydrogen phosphate anions (H2PO4−).
 One of many sodium phosphates, it is a common industrial chemical.
-The salt exists in an anhydrous form, as well as mono- and dihydrates.
+The salt exists in an anhydrous form, as well as monohydrate and dihydrate (NaH2PO4*H2O and NaH2PO4*2H2O respectively).

 Production and reactions

 The salt is obtained by partial neutralization of phosphoric acid.

 The pKa of monosodium phosphate is 6.8-7.2 (depending on the physicochemical characteristics during pKa determination).

-Heating this salt above 169 °C gives the corresponding sodium acid pyrophosphate:
+Heating this salt above 169 °C gives disodium pyrophosphate: